This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A cluster headache

 is a very painful headache that starts quickly, peaks within 15 minutes, and stops suddenly.
 The headache usually lasts 30 to 60 minutes but can last up to 3 hours.
+Cluster headaches follow patterns and often occur at the same time of the day or year.
+You may have cluster headaches once every other day, or up to 8 each day.
 A cluster period usually lasts for 2 to 12 weeks but can last longer than a year.
 Weeks or months may pass before a new cluster period begins.
-The cause is not known.
-Cluster headaches may be triggered by alcohol, smoking, stress, or bright light.
+A cluster headache can be triggered by alcohol, medicine, stress, bright light, or heat.

 Common symptoms include the following: